tonioriol/transmutant/README.md

 ## API Reference

-### `mutate<Source, Target>(schema, source, extra?)`
+### `transmute<Source, Target>(schema, source, extra?)`

-Transforms a source source into a target type based on the provided schema.
+Transmutes a source object into a target type based on the provided schema.

 #### Parameters

-- `schema`: Array of transformation rules defining how properties should be mapped or transformed
+- `schema`: Array of transmutation rules defining how properties should be transmuted
-- `source`: Source source to transform
+- `source`: Source object to transmute
-- `extra`: (Optional) Additional data to pass to transformation functions
+- `extra`: (Optional) Additional data to pass to transmutation functions

 #### Schema Options